WildPHP/module-russianroulette/README.md

 Use the `pull` command and see what happens!
 To add extra randomness, use `spin`.

 ## License
-This module is licensed under the GNU General Public License, version 3.
+This module is licensed under the MIT license.
 Please see `LICENSE` to read it.